informalsystems/hermes/relayer-framework/README.md

 The IBC relayer framework is designed to solve multiple problems simultaneously:

 - The need for multiple relaying strategies, including cross-cutting concerns for:
-  - Update client mechanics
+  - Updating client mechanics
   - Message batching
-  - Error retry
+  - Retrying on errors
   - Logging
   - Telemetrics
   - Caching

-- Handling differences in protobuf definitions and behavior arise from different Cosmos chain implementations:
+- Handling differences in protobuf definitions and behavior that arise from different Cosmos chain implementations such as:
   - Tendermint
   - Cosmos SDK
   - ibc-go

-- Handling relaying from non-Cosmos SDK chains
+- Handling relaying from non-Cosmos SDK chains, such as:
   - Nomic
   - Penumbra

-- Handling relaying from non-Cosmos chains
+- Handling relaying from non-Cosmos chains, such as:
   - Substrate

-The relayer framework solves all problems by separating out each concern as different components that can be specified independently.
+The relayer framework solves all these problems by separating out each concern into different components that can be specified independently.
 With dependency injection, each component can independently specify the dependency it needs from the surrounding context, and composition of components can be done without knowing the detailed dependency of each component.